-Kangaroos, koalas, beaches, mountains, reefs; and to top it off, friendly locals with adorable accents.
-Oh right, and more things that can kill you than any other country and/or continent in the world…but who’s counting?
+Kangaroos, koalas, beaches, mountains, reefs.
+And to top it off, friendly locals with adorable accents.
+Oh right, and more things that can kill you than any other country and/or continent in the world.

 What’s not to love?
 Everyone likes an adventure.

-And, as if I needed any more reasons to visit Australia, since my mind-blowing trip to Antarctica a few years ago, I now have a lovely assortment of friends in the greater Sydney area that I adore visiting whenever possible.
-Most notably, my good friend and regular travel buddy, Angela, who lives about 2 hours from Sydney and is always eager to play Aussie tour guide.
+And, as if I needed any more reasons to visit Australia, since my mind-blowing trip to Antarctica on Round the World #8, I now have a lovely assortment of friends in the greater Sydney area.

-For Day #1 we had a pretty relaxed schedule planned…I would treat my new husband to my own personal walking tour of Sydney.
+For Day #1 we have a pretty relaxed schedule planned.
+I’m going to treat my new husband to my own personal guided walking tour of Sydney.

-We began in Darling Harbour and then headed along Pitt Street through the city’s main pedestrian shopping zone eventually working our way to Sydney Harbour.
-We stopped for lunch in the harbor, admiring the view of the city’s most iconic sights, the dazzling Opera House and soaring Harbour Bridge.
+We begin in Darling Harbour and then head along Pitt Street through the city’s main pedestrian shopping zone.
+Eventually, we work our way over to Sydney Harbour for lunch.
+And to admire the view of the city’s most iconic sights, the dazzling Opera House and soaring Harbour Bridge.

-It was a brisk day but luckily Sydney’s winters are relatively mild and our light jackets were sufficient.
-After lunch, we took a walk through the nearby botanical gardens and stopped for a happy hour drink in The Rocks before heading back to the harbor for the main event of the day.
+It’s a brisk day but luckily Sydney’s winters are relatively mild and our light jackets were sufficient.
+After lunch, we take a walk through the nearby botanical gardens.
+And then we stop for a happy hour drink in The Rocks before heading back to the harbor for today’s main event.

 Sydney Harbor by Tall Ship

-The ship was scheduled to leave Campbell’s Cove at the base of the Harbour Bridge at 5:00pm and when it made its dramatic entrance under the Harbour Bridge and docked next to us, my 50-year-old husband turned into a 5-year-old before my very eyes.
+The ship is scheduled to leave Campbell’s Cove at the base of the Harbour Bridge at 5:00pm.
+And when it makes its dramatic entrance under the Harbour Bridge and docks next to us, my 50-year-old husband turns into a 5-year-old boy before my very eyes.

 In his defense, it was pretty cool.
 Definitely pirate-ship-worthy.

-We boarded along with 30 or so others and set sail toward the Opera House as the setting sun slipped below the horizon.
-As we cruised – cocktails in hand – our captain provided fascinating commentary about the history of the harbor and many of the landmarks along the way.
-But perhaps the most interesting history was that of the tall ship itself.
+As we cruise – cocktails in hand – our captain provides fascinating commentary about the history of the harbor and many of the landmarks along the way.
+But perhaps the most interesting history is that of the tall ship itself.

-After the celebration, the ship remained in Australia and now gives visitors a chance to experience Sydney Harbour aboard an authentic wooden tall ship adorned with billowing sails.
-It was a magnificent way to see the harbor and the views of the bridge and the Opera House were spectacular.
+After the celebration, the ship remained in Australia.
+Today, it gives visitors a chance to experience Sydney Harbour aboard an authentic wooden tall ship adorned with billowing sails.
+It’s a magnificent way to see the harbor.
+The views of the Harbour Bridge and the Opera House are simply spectacular.

-Unfortunately, once night fell the temperature quickly followed suit and we spent much of the latter part of the cruise below deck.
-Still, a thoroughly enjoyable night and “Pirate Ship Ride” has now been officially checked off my husband’s Bucket List.
+Unfortunately, once night falls, the temperature quickly follows suit.
+So we spend much of the latter part of the cruise below deck.
+Still, it was a thoroughly enjoyable night and “Pirate Ship Ride” has now been officially checked off Dave’s Bucket List.

 The Bondi to Bronte Coastal Walk

-It was a gorgeous day for a walk but since we were a little short on time we turned back near Tamarama and made our way back to Bondi to find a good spot for lunch.
+It’s a gorgeous day for a walk.
+But since we’re a little short on time we turn back near Tamarama and make our way back to Bondi to find a good spot for lunch.

 Featherdale Wildlife Park